wp-plugins/top-bar/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl.html

 Simply the easiest way to add a topbar to your website.
-Create a custom notification bar in no-time and show a message to your visitors (and a call to action button).
+Create a notification bar in no-time and show a message to your visitors (and a button).

 == Description ==
 [View demo & instructions](http://wpdarko.com/top-bar/)